enkidevs/curriculum/javascript/react/basics-i/rendering-multiple-components.md

 });
 ```

-When rendering such lists inside a component, an additional **identity attribute** named `key` must be included for every element. `key`s should be unique among all sibling elements.
+When rendering such lists inside a component, an additional **identity attribute** named `key` must be included for every element. `key`s should be unique among all sibling elements[1].

 Consider the following **functional component**:
 ```jsx